 An annual debt financing conference has been offered for many years by the Authority.
-This year it was held in April 2009, and provided a chance for Authority clients, members and finance professionals to share information on higher education capital financings.
-The conference provided a forum for representatives from two national rating agencies to give their views on the credit market turmoil and how various management, financing and budgeting issues affect an institution's debt rating.
-In addition, a panel of professionals discussed secondary market disclosure changes, liquidity facilities and credit enhancement for variable rate debt, investment and spending policies and the effect of FAS 117-1 on covenants and fundraising.
+This year it was held in April 2010 and provided a chance for Authority clients, members and finance professionals to share information on higher education capital financings.
+The conference engaged speakers that provided a review and forecast of the credit market, an overview of the Build America Bonds Program and a discussion on identifying the risks and trends in financial covenants.
+National rating agency representatives also discussed their general outlook for the higher education sector in Minnesota and highlighted various factors that affect an institution's credit profile.

 The Authority continues to review its policies and procedures in an ongoing attempt to most effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
 It is through the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as public finance professionals, that tax exempt financing continues to be a vital tool for higher education.
-The Authority will work with all these groups to continue providing affordable financing to the private colleges and universities.
+The Authority will work with all these groups to continue providing affordable financing to the private colleges and universities and, ultimately to their students.